Skip to Content

 Here are some answers to a few commonly asked questions:

-2- I’m an aspiring teacher who’s never taken a Yoga Teacher Training before.
+4. I’m an aspiring teacher who’s never taken a Yoga Teacher Training before.
 How do I make sure the training I’m taking is AYP accredited?

 If a yoga school is an AYP Accredited Yoga School (AYS), they will most likely list their YTT as AYP certified.
-If you wish to verify that a given school is AYP accredited, you can always check The AYP member directory.
+If you wish to verify that a given school is AYP accredited, you can always check The AYP Member Directory.

-1- I’m a yoga teacher who’s already registered through another organization.
-Do I have to take another Yoga Teacher Training (YTT) to become AYP certified?
+5. I’m a teacher who’s already registered with another organization, do I still have to take the AYP Certification Exam to become AYP certified?

-4- There are things on the exam that I didn’t learn in my YTT.
+6. There are things on the exam that I didn’t learn in my YTT.
 How am I supposed to know all this stuff?

 This is to be expected.
 Given the vast scope of the yoga tradition, as well as the different points of focus of various YTT’s, it would be virtually impossible for all trainings to cover all of the same things, or explain them all in the same ways.
-The AYP has done its best to create an exam that tests what it considers to be a general working knowledge and comprehension of classical yoga’s core concepts, as well as the ways in which Modern Postural Yoga works to help people improve their physical and mental health and improve their overall quality of life.
+The AYP has done its best to create an exam that tests what it considers to be a general working knowledge and comprehension of classical yoga’s core concepts, as well as the ways in which Modern Yoga works to help people improve their physical and mental health and improve their overall quality of life.
+That said, The AYP is always open to hearing from you about any elements that you feel should or should not be included in the exam.
+In the meantime we’ve made this Study Guide to help you prepare for the current exam.

-6- I’m a yoga school with a training that’s registered through another organization.
+8. I’m a yoga school with a training that’s registered through another organization.
 I like The AYP and what it stands for, but I have a limited budget for accreditations.
 What should I do?

 Don’t worry.
 If you run a yoga school that currently offers a YTT that’s registered with another organization, The AYP will grandfather your training in for one year at no annual fee.
 You pay only the one-time $50 administrative fee.
 Once you’ve submitted a syllabus for a training that meets The AYP minimum standards, your school will officially become an AYP Accredited Yoga School.

-7- How are The AYP’s standards different than the standards established by other organizations?
+9. How are The AYP’s standards different than the standards established by other organizations?

 The main difference is that The AYP is focused on making sure that aspiring teachers understand how and why Modern Postural Yoga works on both a scientific and personal level.
 This requires a comprehensive knowledge not only of anatomy and physiology, but also of classical yogic philosophy.
 In particular, The AYP standards place an emphasis on both svadhyaya and Isvarapranidana as essential aspects of an effective postural yoga practice.

-10- Will The AYP standards ever change?
+10. Will The AYP standards ever change?

-12- How can I contact The AYP?
+13. How can I contact The AYP?

 You can always contact The AYP by sending an email to: info@theayp.org